jakubhofman/projects/company_bankruptcy/README.md

-Company bankruptcy
+__Company bankruptcy__

 The project concerned the creation of model that predicts the bankruptcy of a company basing on true, financial data and F1 as a metric.

 **Result**: Final model beats the best results of internal (data workshop) Kaggle competition.

 **Final model** is  ensmeble model composed of 'XGBClassifier', 'CatBoostClassifier' and 'GaussianNB'.
 Basics models were trained using proba threshold set on 0.1 with selected features for each model.
 Basic models predictions were merged using voting : three 'ones' neccessary to set class 1 in final prediction.

-Projects experiment involved set of different basic models: 'LGBMClassifier', 'XGBClassifier', 'CatBoostClassifier', 'GaussianNB', 'RandomForestClassifier', proba thresholds, featrue selections and ensemble methods.
+Projects experiments involved set of different basic models: 'LGBMClassifier', 'XGBClassifier', 'CatBoostClassifier', 'GaussianNB', 'RandomForestClassifier', proba thresholds, featrue selections and ensemble methods.

 ***Key factor to achieve best results :***

 **proba_threshold** - expermineted with different values.
 Eventually 0.1 raised the metric by 12 points.

 **Feature selection** : for each basic model specific set of features was selected.
 Method of selection involved